beforan/dotfiles/README.md

 These are my dotfiles.

-Some of them aren't proper dotfiles but are otherwise settings files I want to keep centrally.

 Rather than scripts to put things in place and symlink, my prevailing approach now is to use Nix to do as much as possible declaratively.

 For now the focus is standalone Nix on linux.